February 4, 2025

 Amazon Transcribe provides multiple voice recognition and speech interpretation features, enabling developers to build product-led and voice-enabled apps and systems.

 It also integrates with AWS services for cloud storage, container management, and data privacy.
-As I already use AWS for storage, it offers features like S3 for memory, and Amazon Comprehend for text analysis.
+As I already use AWS for storage, it offers features like S3 for memory and Amazon Comprehend for text analysis.

 I can automate the entire speech dictation process, from uploading audio or video files to retrieving transcriptions, without much manual effort.

-The special mention goes to Amazon Transcribe's inbuilt vocabulary.
+The special mention goes to Amazon Transcribe's built-in vocabulary.
 Since I work with industry-specific terms—say in tech, marketing, or legal fields—I can add custom words for smooth transcription.
 This has been particularly helpful, especially during heavy content creation, when I can eliminate jargon and replace ordinary words with impactful terms.

 The newly added feature for real-time transcribing."